danielegrattarola/spektral/README.md

 Spektral is compatible with Python 3.5+, and is tested on Ubuntu 16.04+ and MacOS.
 Other Linux distros should work as well, but Windows is not supported for now.

-Some optional features of Spektral depend on [RDKit](http://www.rdkit.org/docs/index.html), a library for cheminformatics and molecule manipulation (available through Anaconda).

 The simplest way to install Spektral is from PyPi:

 ```bash